barsdeveloper/tree-ds/README.md

 cout << endl;
 ```

-Or create a view of the tree and specify the policy of it.
+Or create a view of the tree and specify the policy.

 ```c++
 // Breadth-first: 100, 200, -10, 400, -20, -30, -40,